aws-samples/amazon-dynamodb-labs/content/relational-migration/introduction/index4.en.md

 ![One for One table migration](/static/images/relational-migration/oneforone.png)

+Consider the question in this section header.
 Is this even a good idea?
 This question generates a great deal of debate and interest in the data modeling community.

-The DynamoDB **Single Table Philosophy** is to store different types of records together in a single table in DynamoDB.
+The DynamoDB **single table philosophy** is to store different types of records together in a single table in DynamoDB.

 Here are some pros and cons of migrating relational tables directly into DynamoDB tables.